brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 13 bht.md

 2. "The blood of Christ has taken away the enmity.
 3. "[The blood of Christ] hath made them sons."

+### Philip Schaff:
+1. "In Christ Jesus, in fellowship with Him, contrasted with ‘apart from Christ.’"
+2. "The phrase explains ‘now,’ and qualifies the verb which follows."
+3. "It indicates the blood of Christ as ‘the symbol of a fact in which the seal of a covenant in which your nearness to God consists’."

 ### Archibald T. Robertson:
 1. "Strong contrast, as opposed to 'at that time.'"
 2. "Nigh to the commonwealth of Israel in Christ."